ColDog5044/Joe-Hendry-Bomb/README.md

-# Joe-Hendry-Bomb
+# Joe Hendry Roll

-Say his name and he appears...
+*Say his name and he appears...*

+> Variation of a Rick Roll, except with Joe Hendry's music